 - Stick your head in the museum before you start.
-It offers a great insight into the history of the site, including a large-scale model of what the palace would have looked like all those years ago.
-Plus this will your last chance to use the loo until you get back down again!
+It offers great insight into the history of Sigiriya, including a large-scale model of what the palace would have looked like all those years ago.
+Note: This will be your last chance to use the loo until you get back down again!

 - Hold onto your ticket.
 You will need to purchase a pass to climb Sigiriya which costs $30.
 You’ll need to show it before you enter the water gardens so keep it handy.